Teen Trauma Treatment

 For a parent, the long-term effects of teen trauma are jarring to experience.
 You want to protect your teen and ensure their safety and happiness.

 When you see your child suffering, it hurts.
 We understand, and we are here to help.

 Facing Teen Trauma

 Teen trauma can be healed only once it is faced.
 Know that you are not alone in the struggle.

 Teen trauma is not rare.
-In a recent study, 61 percent of teens (ages 13 to 17) had been exposed to at least one traumatic event in their lifetime.
-19 percent had experienced three or more such events.
+New research shows that 66 percent of teens have been exposed to at least one traumatic event in their lifetime, and 28 percent of those had experienced more than one traumatic event.

 When you consider the challenging lives of teenagers, these numbers are not surprising.
 Adolescence is a time of transitions and growth.
 Furthermore, teens are being exposed to the world on a larger scale.
 This exposure happens as they mature and take steps toward adulthood.